mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 # Scripts for OIDC testing

+`MONGODB-OIDC` is only supported on Linux, but can be run using docker.
+It is recommended to use the [Local Server](#local-server-testing) during development, so you can access the server logs locally.

 ## Testing with the Decidicated Atlas Clusters

 We have two dedicated Atlas clusters that are configured with OIDC, one with a single Identity Provider (Idp),